peteash10/2017-body-of-work/words/1 - Opening Statement markdown.md

 As such, photography is a great metaphor for data analysis.
 If photography anihilates time and space, data analysis anihilates nuance and edge cases in search of patterns and trends.

 When the outliers are people, and the questions being asked are politically motivated, who is left out of the picture?

-OR

-All photographs are lies masquerading as truth.
-So, use that for something.

 [^Victims]: For example, [Predictive Policing](https://en.wikipedia.org/wiki/Predictive_policing) has run into [accusations of amplifying biases](http://www.civilrights.org/press/2016/predictive-policing-statement.html).